samiullah1096/simple/replit.md

 - Successfully migrated project from Replit Agent to Replit environment
 - Installed all required dependencies including tsx and pdfjs-dist
 - Fixed tool routing system by mapping all existing components in ToolPage.jsx
-- Implemented comprehensive suite of 12 PDF tools and 8 Image tools
+- Implemented comprehensive suite of 15 PDF tools and 8 Image tools
+- Created missing PDF tools: PDFMetadataEditor, PDFFormFiller, and PDFSignature
 - All tools are production-ready with client-side processing for privacy
 - Enhanced SEO optimization with proper keywords and meta descriptions
 - Tools include advanced features like AI background removal, PDF conversion, watermarking, and professional image filters
 - Added proper error handling, file validation, and user feedback systems
 - Resolved "tools under construction" errors - all created tools are now accessible
+- Fixed React duplicate key warnings by using category-slug combinations for tool keys

 ## System Architecture